Applying for business credit: What happens after I turn in my application?

 Sometimes, it may seem that a business credit application takes a long time.
 However, this is because there are various steps that are taken to evaluate an application to ensure a fair and thorough review.

 Once submitted, a credit application can pass through many hands, depending on the type and size of credit requested.
-A single application can be seen by lenders, underwriters, and analysts, or go through a quick, automated process.
+A single application can be seen by underwriters and analysts, or go through a quick, automated process.

 As your credit application progresses, it can move through some (or all) of the following stages.